jrfonseca/xdot.py/README.markdown

 Status
 ======

-xdot.py script became much more popular than I ever anticipated, and it there is potential for further enhancements.
-However xdot.py already meets my own needs as it is now, and unfortunately I don't have much time for maintain it myself.
+xdot.py script became much more popular than I ever anticipated, and there are several interested in improving it further.
+However, for several years now, xdot.py already meets my own needs, and unfortunately I don't have much time for maintain it myself.

-If this version of xdot.py does not meet your needs then take a look at the [outstanding issues](https://code.google.com/p/jrfonseca/issues/list?q=xdot) or the comments below, for patches and links for other forks.  xdot.py is small and self contained, so feel free to include it in your own projects.
+So I'm looking into transition xdot.py maitenance to others: either hand over the maintenance xdot.py to a community or indicate an official fork of xdot.py.

+I encourage people interested in development of xdot.py to fork the (GitHub repository)[https://github.com/jrfonseca/xdot.py], and join the new (mailing list)[https://groups.google.com/d/forum/xdot-py].

 Features
 ========